wintercms/docs/setup/installation.md

 ---
 # Installation

+There are three ways you can install Winter:

+1. Using the [Composer package manager](../architecture/using-composer#installing-winter-via-composer) (if you are comfortable using the command line)
+2. The [Web-based installer](#web-based-installation) (most similar to the WordPress web installer)
+3. Using the [Softaculous installler](https://www.softaculous.com/apps/cms/WinterCMS) (if your hosting provider supports it).

-There are two ways you can install Winter, either using the [Web-based installer](#web-based-installation) or [Composer installation](../architecture/using-composer) instructions.
-Before you proceed, you should check that your server meets the minimum system requirements.
+Before you proceed, check that your server meets the minimum system requirements:

 ## Minimum system requirements